babakbayat000/log4shell/maven-example/README.md

 There's one example with a Maven project and one with a Gradle project Both use log4j 2.12.0 that's vulnerable to log4shell (Publicly referenced as [CVE-2021-44228](https://www.cve.org/CVERecord?id=CVE-2021-44228))

-Just like most SCA tools, dependency check gets the list of vulenrable libraries from the CVE US [National Vulnerability Database NVD](https://cve.mitre.org/cve/).
+Just like most SCA tools, dependency check gets the list of vulnerable libraries from the CVE US [National Vulnerability Database NVD](https://cve.mitre.org/cve/).
-This sites provides this list that can be downloaded/updated at any time.
+This site provides this list that can be downloaded/updated at any time.

 log4shell is just an example, this demo aims at showing the integration of any SCA (Software Composition Analysis) tool with SonarQube, that out of the box only provides SAST (Static Application Security Testing) security